6th Infantry Brigade (New Zealand): Italy

 With the close of the North African campaign in May 1943, the Allies' attention then turned to the European theatre of operations.
 Despite a preference amongst some sections of the New Zealand government for the 2nd New Zealand Division to be redeployed in the Pacific theatre, it was decided that the division, having served with the 8th Army throughout the desert campaign, would remain in Europe and take part in the fighting in Italy.
 Having been based in Maadi Camp since early June, the brigade left Egypt on 5 October to begin the division's shift to Italy.
 It reached Taranto three days later and over the following days, the division was re-assembled.

-The brigade, along with the rest of the 2nd New Zealand Division, moved to the banks of the Sangro River later in the month and was scheduled to mount a night crossing on 21 November.
+The brigade, along with the rest of the 2nd New Zealand Division, moved to the banks of the Sangro River early the following month and was scheduled to mount a night crossing on 21 November.
 Two companies of the 24th Battalion had crossed the previous night to reconnoiter the opposite bank but the attack was postponed due to bad weather.
 The brigade eventually forded the river on foot with the 25th Battalion in the centre, bracketed by the 26th on its left and the 24th on the right, on 27 November.
 Although briefly disturbed during the crossing by a German machinegun, there were no casualties, and the battalions of the brigade pushed forward and seized their objectives, a range of hills over 1000 yds beyond the river.